★ BEST INVESTING TOOLS COMPARISON ★

 Does Bloomberg (Europe) or Marketlog have real-time data?

-Marketlog offers real-time data feeds, which is essential for active traders.
-Bloomberg (Europe) uses delayed or end-of-day data, which works fine for longer-term investors who don't need up-to-the-second quotes.
+Marketlog offers real-time data, which matters if you trade actively.
+Bloomberg (Europe) runs on delayed or end-of-day data, which is perfectly fine for longer-term investors who don't live and die by the tick.

 Is Bloomberg (Europe) or Marketlog better for day trading?